PavelMaltsev20/OnlineShop/README.md

 In this application *I do not use firebase tools*, but I show an example of how you can use this application with another site using http Dart application library.

-App can do many things which you can see in gifs below.
+App can do many things which you can see in images below.

 #